CUH Logo

 Isometric hamstrings

-image of person laying down with leg bent about 30 degrees
+Illustration of a person laying on their back with one leg bent at the knee and other leg bent slightly, at about 30 degrees

 Lie on your back with your knee bent to about 30 degrees.
 Pull the heel into the floor / bed, tightening the muscles on the back of the thigh.
 Hold for 5 to 10 seconds.
 Repeat 6 to 12 times.
 2 to 3 sets.
 Little and often throughout the day.